LocalT0aster/syncplay-docker/README.md

 <br/>

-If you cannot access the Internet, you need to obtain the OCI image and copy it into storage medium.
+If you cannot access the Internet, you need to obtain an OCI image and copy it onto a storage medium.
 For details, see [offline usage](#Registry).

-If you are located in China Mainland that cannot access the Docker Hub normally, you can replace the `dnomd343/syncplay` as `ccr.ccs.tencentyun.com/dnomd343/syncplay` , which will access the TCR service at Guangzhou.
+If you are located in China mainland which cannot access Docker Hub normally, you can replace `dnomd343/syncplay` with `ccr.ccs.tencentyun.com/dnomd343/syncplay` , which will use the TCR service in Guangzhou.

 </details>

-If there are no accidents, you can fill in the server IP or domain name on the client for verification, the default port is `tcp/8999` .
-If you can't connect, please check your firewall settings.
+If there are no accidents, you can enter the server IP address or domain name on the client for verification, the default port is `tcp/8999` .
+If you are unable to connect, please check your firewall settings.

-In order to run the service better, we can use the following command to make Syncplay running in the background.
+To run the service in the background, you can use the following command to start Syncplay:

 ```bash
 $ docker run -d --net=host \
     --restart=always --name=syncplay dnomd343/syncplay
 ```

-> You can use `docker ps -a` to see the running service, and using `docker rm -f syncplay` to stop the service.
+> You can use `docker ps -a` to see the running containers, and use `docker rm -f syncplay` to stop the service.

-You can add more arguments to achieve customization.
-For example, we require a password when connecting to the server, prohibit chat, and display a welcome message after entering the room.
-Use the following commands.
+You can add more arguments to customize the service.
+For example, you can require a password when connecting to the server, disable chat, and display a welcome message upon entering the room.
+You can use the following commands:

-> Note that before pressing Enter, you must execute `docker rm -f syncplay` to remove the original services, otherwise they will conflict.
+> Note that before pressing Enter, you must execute `docker rm -f syncplay` to remove the existing service, otherwise they will conflict.

 ```bash
 $ docker run -d --net=host \